ModelValidationProgram/EasternOysterEnvData/notebook/NY_LI_LH_High_W.md

 ## Datasources and filenames:

-**Environmental data for this population are exactly the same as for population NY_LI_LH_High_W; so datasource, content of datafiles and plots below are the same.**
+**Environmental data for this population are exactly the same as for population NY_LI_CM_High_W; so datasource, content of datafiles and plots below are the same.**

 Website: https://www.ndbc.noaa.gov/station_page.php?station=44040 (temp only); NA for salinity.